sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/where-to-start/operating-systems.md

 If you are starting out, you are learning allot.
 My advice is to take the easiest result, and switch when you need it for a project.
 Linux is for a whole lot of reasons useful.
 Fast, a good shell, open-source.
 Just to name a few.
-But most visually impaird people use windows.
+But most visually impaired people use windows.
 I am not talking about developers, just people in general, the people who do not know that they are even using windows.
 If something is wrong with an app, you will not be alone on windows.

 If you are an arch linux unstable on arm64 and a vim-based screen reader, a tiling window manager and you cannot read your email anymore... good luck,.
 You have to figure it out yourself.